H. Ross Perot rose from poverty to self-made billionaire

-Perot died early Tuesday at his home in Dallas surrounded by his family, family spokesman James Fuller said.
+Perot died of leukemia Tuesday at his home in Dallas surrounded by his family, family spokesman James Fuller said.
 He was 89.

 As a boy in Texarkana, Texas, Perot delivered newspapers from the back of a pony.
 He earned his billions in a more modern way, however.
 After attending the U.S. Naval Academy and becoming a salesman for IBM, he set out on his own — creating and building Electronic Data Systems Corp., which helped other companies manage their computer networks.

-Yet the most famous event in his business career didn’t involve sales and earnings; he financed a private commando raid in 1979 to free two EDS employees who were being held in a prison in Iran.
+The most famous event in his storied business career didn’t involve sales or earnings.
+In 1979, Perot financed a private commando raid to free two EDS employees who were being held in a prison in Iran.
 The tale was turned into a book and a movie.

+“I always thought of him as stepping out of a Norman Rockwell painting and living the American dream,” said Tom Luce, who was a young lawyer when Perot hired him to handle his business and personal legal work.
+“A newspaper boy, a midshipman, shaking Dwight Eisenhower’s hand at his graduation, and he really built the computer-services industry at EDS.”

+“He had the vision and the tenacity to make it happen,” Luce said.
+“He was a great communicator.
+He never employed a speechwriter — he wrote all his own speeches.
+He was a great storyteller.”

-Perot first became known to Americans outside of business circles by claiming that the U.S. government left behind hundreds of American soldiers who were missing or imprisoned at the end of the Vietnam War.
+Perot first attracted attention beyond business circles by claiming that the U.S. government left behind hundreds of American soldiers who were missing or imprisoned at the end of the Vietnam War.

 Perot fanned the issue at home and discussed it privately with Vietnamese officials in the 1980s, angering the Reagan administration, which was formally negotiating with Vietnam’s government.
 Looking out for the health care needs of veterans became a long-time concern of Perot.